ABS - See Annual Benefits Statement.

 Outside Teaching Service - The sum of credited teaching or pedagogical supervisory service that Tier I members rendered on a regular per-annum basis in a school or college not maintained by the City of New York.
 Tier I members may apply to purchase this service within four years of joining TRS or attaining Tier I status.

 Passport Funds - The family of six investment choices available to TRS members who participate in our TDA Program.
 The Passport Funds are also available to Tier I and II members to invest their QPP accumulations.
-The six Passport Funds are the Fixed Return Fund, the Diversified Equity Fund, the Bond Fund, the International Equity Fund, the Inflation Protection Fund, and the Socially Responsive Equity Fund.
+The six Passport Funds are the Fixed Return Fund, the Diversified Equity Fund, the Balanced Fund, the International Equity Fund, the Inflation Protection Fund, and the Socially Responsive Equity Fund.

 Password - A sequence of 8-50 case-sensitive characters that allows members to log into the secure section of our website.
 A password must include at least one letter and at least one number; it can contain one or more special characters.
 It cannot be similar to a member's username or contain any spaces; it should not contain a member's name, date of birth, TRS number, or Social Security number.
 A password must be entered in conjunction with a username.